TheDreamLabUK/logseqSpringThing/WEBSOCKET_TEST_PLAN.md

    - Create troubleshooting guide

 This test plan will help verify if nginx is truly surplus to requirements while ensuring we understand any potential impacts of its removal.
+2. Connection Management:
+   - How does the backend handle multiple WebSocket connections?
+   - Is there any connection pooling that nginx provides?

+3. Security:
+   - Does nginx provide any critical security headers?
+   - Are there any rate limiting features we need?

+4. Routing:
+   - How does the backend distinguish between WebSocket and HTTP traffic?
+   - Are there any path-specific handlers that nginx manages?

+## Next Steps

+1. Implementation:
+   - Create backup of current configuration
+   - Make changes in staging environment first
+   - Test thoroughly before production

+2. Monitoring:
+   - Set up enhanced logging
+   - Monitor connection patterns
+   - Track performance metrics

+3. Documentation:
+   - Update network documentation
+   - Document any issues found
+   - Create troubleshooting guide

+This test plan will help verify if nginx is truly surplus to requirements while ensuring we understand any potential impacts of its removal.